 Statement Addressing Maintenance of Facilities and Security Lighting: Exterior campus lighting is essential to creating a safe campus environment.
 Parking lots, main pedestrian walkways, and most campus building exteriors are lighted either all night long.
 The exterior lighting receives a comprehensive inspection to identify any unreported lighting failures.
-You are encouraged to report any exterior lighting problems by either submitting a work order to Work Control via website HLGU Work Orders or by calling Work Control at (573) 629-3243, or by calling the Department of Public Safety at (573) 248-6268.
+You are encouraged to report any exterior lighting problems by submitting a work order to work control by calling work control at (573) 629-3243, or by calling the department of public safety at (573) 248-6268.

 Trees, Vines, Shrubs, and Grass: Campus grounds-keepers staff trim trees, vines, shrubs, grass and other vegetation on a regular basis to maintain campus security.
 Obstructing vegetation is trimmed away from pedestrian walkways, building entrances, windows, and lighting fixtures.

-You are encouraged to report any specific concerns regarding vegetation to Facilities Services via website HLGU Work Orders, by calling (573) 629-3243, or by calling the Department of Public Safety at (573) 248-6268.
+You are encouraged to report any specific concerns regarding vegetation to facilities services by calling (573) 629-3243, or by calling the department of public safety at (573) 248-6268.

-Doors and Locks: Department of Public Safety personnel regularly patrol the exterior and interior of campus buildings throughout the night, on weekends and during holidays.
-These officers report door lock and security hardware failures to World officers report door lock and security hardware failures to Work Control on a daily basis.
+Doors and Locks: Department of public safety personnel regularly patrol the exterior and interior of campus buildings throughout the night, on weekends and during holidays.
+These officers report door lock and security hardware failures to work control on a daily basis.